liferay/liferay-apps-content-targeting/RULES.markdown

 Basically, a rule evaluates if the current user matches or not one or several conditions.
-Rules can be configured and combined differently for each user segment to create an vary specific classification algorithm.
+Rules can be configured and combined differently for each user segment to create a very specific classification algorithm.
 A user must match all rules in a user segment to be classified into it.

 ## Behavior Rules